gs-gs/ha-igl-trade_portal/DEV.md

     $ npm install && npm run build

-First, cd do the ``trade_portal/devops/localdocker`` folder and create local.env file (may be empty; for each country you want to start - au sg cn etc):
+Then cd do the ``trade_portal/devops/localdocker`` folder and create local.env file (may be empty; for each country you want to start - au sg cn etc):

     $ touch local.env
     $ touch demo-au-local.env